project-sunbird/project-sunbird.github.io/pages/features-documentation/announcement.md

   </tr>
   <tr>
     <td>1. <b>Create New Announcement</b> page opens <br>2.
 Enter <b>Title</b> for the announcement <br>3.
 Enter <b>From</b>.
 Details of the  organization or department, who is sending the announcement, have to be entered here <br>4.
 Select <b>Announcement Type</b> (Order or Circular) <br>5.
 Enter a <b>Description</b> for the announcement <br>6.
 Click <b>+</b> icon to add URL or web link <br>&emsp;<b>Or</b>  <br>&emsp;Click on <b>Upload Attachment</b> or drag and drop relevant attachments in the box <br>
 &emsp;<b>Note:</b> You can attach or give links for more than one file.
-For attachements, the following file formats are supported: .pdf, .png, .jpg.
+For attachments, the following file formats are supported: .pdf, .png, .jpg.
 Maximum file size limit is 1MB.<br>
 7. Click <b>Select Recipients</b> button to select all the recipients

   *<br>&emsp;<b>Note:</b> All the fields marked with asterisk(*) *are mandatory.
 Others are optional fields.